MaximevdHeijden/GA-RFB-electrode/README.md

             git checkout v2.6.0

-5. You need to install some dependencies using for example pip by entering the following command in AnacondaPrompt:
+5. You need to install some dependencies, which can be found in this repository and need to be copied in your OpenPNM folder.
+The dependencies can be installed using for example pip by entering the following command in AnacondaPrompt:

             pip install -r requirements.txt